samnzay/Kubernetes-for-DevOps/Memo.md

 - `kubectl` is the most poweful of those 3 clients.
 Because with kubectl, you can do anything you want in K8s.
 Throughout this tutorials we will be using kubectl mostly.

 - So, once kubectl submits commands to the API Server, to create, configure or delete component etc.., the Worker processes on Minikube will actually make it happen.
-They will be actually executing the commands[`create pods, create services, destroy pods`, etc.]
+They will be actually executing the commands[`create pods, create services, destroy pods, etc...`]

+>**Note**: An important thing to not is that, `kubectl` is not just for minikube cluster. if you have Cloud Cluster, Hybrid Cluster or On-premises Cluster, `kubectl` is the right tool to interact with any type of K8s setup.

+#### Minikube Installation

+Install Minikube (Mac, Linux and Windows)[Linkhttps://minikube.sigs.k8s.io/docs/start/]